WATCH: Kiara Mohamed – Home

 Bluecoat’s Head of Programme, Marie-Anne McQuay:

 “Home is a deeply tender, poetic and timely film made under lockdown conditions by Liverpool artist Kiara Mohamed.
 The artist and filmmaker questions notions of home – whether home is a safe place, whether we have the home we deserve, what it is to be bounded by our home – in a mesmerising short film.
-The reaction to her film has been so strong, with viewers from across the city, the UK and beyond responding to her themes and message, we want to make sure that Home receives the widest audience possible.”
+The reaction to his film has been so strong, with viewers from across the city, the UK and beyond responding to her themes and message, we want to make sure that Home receives the widest audience possible.”

 Still from Home, 2020, by Kiara Mohamed